GlacierMIP/GlacierMIP3/README_data.md

-# README for "Data from Glacier Model Intercomparison Project Phase 3 (GlacierMIP3)" [doi: 10.5281/zenodo.14045269](https://doi.org/10.5281/zenodo.14045269)
+# README for "Data from Glacier Model Intercomparison Project Phase 3 (GlacierMIP3)" [doi: 10.5281/zenodo.14045268](https://doi.org/10.5281/zenodo.14045268)

-This document provides data documentation for the Glacier Model Intercomparison Project 3 (GlacierMIP3), which focused on global glacier mass change equilibration experiments.
+This document provides data documentation for the Glacier Model Intercomparison Project 3 (GlacierMIP3), which focuses on global glacier mass change equilibration experiments.

-[GlacierMIP](https://www.climate-cryosphere.org/mips/glaciermip/about-glaciermip) is a framework for a coordinated intercomparison of global-scale glacier mass change models to foster model improvements and reduce uncertainties in global glacier projections.
+[GlacierMIP](https://climate-cryosphere.org/glaciermip/) is a framework for a coordinated intercomparison of global-scale glacier mass change models to foster model improvements and reduce uncertainties in global glacier projections.
 It is running as a 'Targeted Activity' under the auspices of the Climate and Cryosphere Project [CliC](https://www.climate-cryosphere.org/), a core project of the World Climate Research Programme (WCRP).

 For detailed information about the GlacierMIP3 experimental design, please refer to the GlacierMIP3 protocol.

 ---
-**If you just want to extract the data of supplementary table 1 or 3, you can directly use the corresponding csv files (`table_S1a.csv`, `table_S1b.csv`, `table_S3.csv`).**
+**If you are only interested in the data from Supplementary Table 1 or 3, you can directly go to the corresponding CSV files (`table_S1a.csv`, `table_S1b.csv`, `table_S3.csv`).**

 ---

-The dataset includes the regional per-glacier-model simulations as submitted by the modeling groups, encapsulated in the main file `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`.
+The dataset includes the regional glacier volume and area projections as submitted by the glacier modelling groups, encapsulated in the main file `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`.
 Additionally, it features post-processed and aggregated data derived from GlacierMIP3, or in combination with other studies, which is used for the analyses and visualisations presented in the manuscript.

 > Zekollari*, H., Schuster*, L., Maussion, F., Hock, R., Marzeion, B., Rounce, D. R., Compagno, L., Fujita, K., Huss, M., James, M., Kraaijenbrink, P. D. A., Lipscomb, W. H., Minallah, S., Oberrauch, M., Van Tricht, L., Champollion, N., Edwards, T., Farinotti, D., Immerzeel, W., Leguy, G., Sakai, A. (submitted).
 Glacier preservation doubled by limiting warming to 1.5°C (link to preprint will be added once available), 2024.
 *These authors contributed equally

-When using this dataset, please cite both the Zenodo dataset ([doi: 10.5281/zenodo.14045269](https://doi.org/10.5281/zenodo.14045269)) and the submitted study above.
-Note that we are working currently on a potential other study to analyse more the glacier model differences.
+When using this dataset, please cite both the Zenodo dataset ([doi: 10.5281/zenodo.14045268](https://doi.org/10.5281/zenodo.14045268)) and the submitted study above.
+Note that we are currently working on another potential study to analyse the glacier model differences more thoroughly.

 To assist potential data users, we have included a jupyter notebook (`gmip3_data_example_use_cases.ipynb`) that guides you through some simple use cases.
-This notebook can be run directly when clicking on [this link](https://drive.google.com/file/d/1xbhXZwT3sQydAGi8rSjEXRKdKhFosW6d/view?usp=sharing).
-Please note that you will need to log in to your Google account and, if you haven't already, install Google Colaboratory.
+This notebook can be directly run when clicking on [this link](https://drive.google.com/file/d/1xbhXZwT3sQydAGi8rSjEXRKdKhFosW6d/view?usp=sharing).
+Please note that you will need to log in to your Google account and, if you haven't already done so, install Google Colaboratory.
 The data will then be automatically downloaded to your account.

 We may adapt the data structure and improve the documentation during the review phase.
 If you have any questions or suggestions, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).

-Please note that the data described is only available through the published [Zenodo dataset](https://doi.org/10.5281/zenodo.14045269).
-The code used to generate this data and to conduct the analyses for the manuscript mentioned above is available at [https://github.com/GlacierMIP/GlacierMIP3](https://github.com/GlacierMIP/GlacierMIP3).
-We have retained this README_data also in the GitHub repository for reference.
+Please note that the data described is only available through the published [Zenodo dataset](https://doi.org/10.5281/zenodo.14045268).
+The code used to generate the postprocessed data and to conduct the analyses for the manuscript mentioned above is available at [https://github.com/GlacierMIP/GlacierMIP3](https://github.com/GlacierMIP/GlacierMIP3).
+We have also retained this README_data in the GitHub repository for reference.

-Below you will find the documentation for the different individual datasets.
+Below, you will find the documentation for the different individual datasets.

 ## GMIP3_reg_glacier_model_data/
-Here the regionally aggregated glacier model projections (volume and area) are given in different postprocessing steps (explained in Methods and Supplementary Data Table 2 of Zekollari, Schuster et al., submitted).
+Here, the regionally aggregated glacier model projections (volume and area) are given in different postprocessing steps (explained in Methods and Supplementary Data Table 2 of Zekollari, Schuster et al., submitted).

 All files within the `GMIP3_reg_glacier_model_data` folder are netCDF files with data for volume in m³ (`volume_m3`) and area in m² (`area_m2`) which have the following dimensions: